app-sre/qontract-reconcile/reconcile/utils/mr/README.md

 * `title`: a property that is used to give the Gitlab Merge Request a title.
   It can also be used for building commit messages or as content to committed files.
+* `description`: a description for the Merge Request.
 * `process`: this method is called when submitting the Merge Request to gitlab. it's the place for the merge request changes, like creating, updating and deleting files.
 The `process` method is called after the local branch is